dpieve/EasyFlow/CONTRIBUTING.md

 2) Make changes in your Fork.
 3) Create a Pull Request (read how [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)).

-* Select to merge your branch to the base `dev` branch.
-The `main` branch is for released versions.

 * Explain the changes and how they contribute to the project.